 bali beach red flag

-If there is a red flag flying on a beach, don’t go near the water, as this usually indicates very strong and dangerous currents.
+Similarly for beaches, if there is a red flag flying on a beach, don’t go near the water, as this usually indicates very strong and dangerous currents.

 Be careful about cliffs when you are taking photos or admiring the beautiful views, as many tourists have been known to fall off the edge in areas such as Uluwatu and Nusa Penida.